-For your information, a copy of Sandra Academy of Salon Services, Inc. Annual Campus Safety and Security Report (also known as our Annual Security Report, or ASR) is attached.
+For your information, a copy of Sandra Academy of Salon Services Annual Campus Safety and Security Report (also known as our Annual Security Report, or ASR) is attached.
 This report is distributed in compliance with the Clery Act.
-Also included is a copy of information relating to Sandra Academy of Salon Services, Inc. Drug and Alcohol Abuse Prevention Programs.
-The ASR and Drug and Alcohol and Abuse Prevention programs information is available online at www.sandraacademy.com.
+Also included is a copy of information relating to Sandra Academy of Salon Services' Drug and Alcohol Abuse Prevention Programs.
+The ASR and Drug and Alcohol and Abuse Prevention programs information is available online at www.sandraacademy.edu.

-Sandra Academy of Salon Services, Inc. commitment to safety and security includes:
+Sandra Academy of Salon Services commitment to safety and security includes:

-- Providing a secure and crime free environment for students, faculty and staff. - Performing regular evaluation of security programs. - Monitoring and following up on each crime reported at an Sandra Academy of Salon Services, Inc. location.
+- Providing a secure and crime free environment for students, faculty and staff. - Performing regular evaluation of security programs. - Monitoring and following up on each crime reported at a Sandra Academy of Salon Services location.

-We believe student, faculty, and staff behavior which promotes security awareness is important in all aspects of our lives and we encourage all students, faculty and staff to accept responsibility for their own security as well as the security of other members of the Sandra Academy of Salon Services, Inc. community.
+We believe student, faculty, and staff behavior which promotes security awareness is important in all aspects of our lives and we encourage all students, faculty and staff to accept responsibility for their own security as well as the security of other members of the Sandra Academy of Salon Services community.
 As you read the following report, comments, questions or concerns may be addressed to:

-Sandra Academy of Salon Services, Inc. Attention: Sandra Clark, President Student Financial Services 907 Main Street New Tazewell, TN 37825
+Sandra Academy of Salon Services Attention: Sandra Clark, President Student Financial Services New Tazewell, TN 37825